goutamsaums/mlsi-summer-internship-2026/MAGNET_Reproduction_BRCA_BLCA_OV/README.md

 ### Step 2: Prepare datasets

-The preprocessed split datasets were copied from the official MAGNET repository and saved in this GitHub repository under:
+The preprocessed split datasets were used from:

 `MAGNET_Datasets/split_data/`